 Finance looks into future planning for businesses, investors, and more.
-Finance shapes the health of every economy, and at UC you will gain the knowledge to make the right financial decisions.
+It shapes the health of every economy, and at UC you will gain the knowledge to make the right financial decisions.

-- Examine three key areas: corporate finance, financial markets, and investments. - Extra opportunities including case competitions, Chartered Financial Analysts (CFA) exams, and Professional Risk Manager (PRM) qualifications. - Option to complete work experience in a professional environment during your final year of studies.
+- Examine three key areas: corporate finance, financial markets, and investments. - Extra opportunities including case competitions, Chartered Financial Analysts (CFA) exams, and Professional Risk Manager (PRM) qualifications. - Option for a final-year internship.